jkraemr/music-movies-React-client/README.md

 * Allows users to remove a movie from their list of favorites

 ## Who is the Music Movies API for?
-* Users of the **My Music Movies** web application.
+* Users of the **myMusicMovies** web application.
 They will be movie enthusiasts who enjoy reading information about different music movies.

 ## Built with
 The **My Music Movies** web application is built using the MERN stack: